Cabaret Goth – Aesthetics Between Stage, Darkness, and Seduction

 What is Cabaret Goth clothing?

-Cabaret Goth clothing includes corsets, lace, velvet, and dramatic accessories in the style of burlesque and Gothic.
+Cabaret Goth clothing includes corsets, lace, velvet, and dramatic accessories in the style of burlesque and gothic.

 What music belongs to the Cabaret Goth style?